Modifications Safeguarding Your Family's Future

 Parsippany Modifications Lawyer

-At the time of your divorce, terms set forth in the final decree generally reflect the current life and financial circumstances of both parties.
+At the time of your divorce, the terms set forth in the final decree generally reflect the current life and financial circumstances of both parties.
 However, as the years pass, circumstances may change that can make those terms obsolete or difficult to maintain.
 In such situations, you may be able to have the agreements altered by the court to reflect the changes to your life, family, and finances.
 However, you will need to present credible evidence to the court demonstrating those changes and how they impact the agreements that have become court orders that may no longer be viable.

 Those issues that can be subject to a change in terms or agreements after family court orders have been finalized can include: